Find your perfect value college

 Master’s in Cyber Security Salary Outlook

 The cybersecurity master’s salary is very lucrative.
-With a master’s in cyber security, salary expectations start high and get higher with experience and advancement.
+With a master’s in cyber security, expectations for average salaries start high and get higher with experience and advancement.
 The average salary for Information Security Analysts is over $95,000 annually, according to the Bureau of Labor and Statistics.
 The highest 10%, though, make more than $153,000.
 For those in management, the median is an incredible $139,000, with the highest executives bringing in well over $200,000.

 Bottom Line: Is a Cyber Security Master’s Worth it?

 Cyber security professionals who go all the way to a master’s in cyber security will find that it is worth the education and effort that is put into it.
 A good master’s program in cyber security will give students confidence, build character, and help students with networking within the information technology field.
 The master’s in cyber security jobs they’ll be able to obtain will provide job opportunities that a bachelor’s won’t – and a cybersecurity master’s salary is a great return on investment.